 - La neurofibromatosis.

-- Tobacco and alcohol use: Some research suggests that smoking and drinking may also be associated with the development of small bowel cancer.
+- Tobacco and alcohol use: Some research suggests that smoking and drinking may also be associated with developing small bowel cancer.

 - Diet: Eating a high-fat diet can be a risk factor for small bowel cancer.

-- Chemical exposure: certain chemicals, such as vinyl chloride, dioxins and high doses of herbicides containing phenoxyacetic acid, are considered risk factors for intestinal cancer for certain types of sarcomas.
+- Chemical exposure: certain chemicals, such as vinyl chloride, dioxins, and high doses of herbicides containing phenoxy acetic acid, are considered risk factors for intestinal cancer for certain sarcomas.

-The stage of intestinal cancer is one of the most important factors in evaluating treatment options.
+The stage of intestinal cancer is one of the most critical factors in evaluating treatment options.

 Some cancers, such as carcinoid tumors, do not have a standard staging system.

-- Tumor (T): tumors are classified on a scale of 0 to 4, where T0 indicates that there is no evidence that the primary tumor expands in the local tissue and the increasing number (T1 to T4) describes the spread and spread of the tumor. tumor towards and the intestinal wall.
-Carcinoma in situ tis describes an early cancer that has not gone beyond the mucosa.
+- A tumor (T): tumors are classified on a scale of 0 to 4, where T0 indicates no evidence that the primary tumor expands in the local tissue, and the increasing number (T1 to T4) describes the spread of the tumor.
+Tumor towards and the intestinal wall.
+Carcinoma in situ is described as early cancer that has not gone beyond the mucosa.

 - Node (N): If cancer is found in the lymph nodes, the number of cancer cells found is rated N1 or N2.
-The conditions in which the cancer has not spread to the lymph nodes are indicated by N0.
+N0 indicates the conditions in which cancer has not spread to the lymph nodes.

-- Metastasis (M): when the cancer has spread it is indicated by the acronym M1.
+- Metastasis (M): when cancer has spread, the acronym M1 indicates it.
 Otherwise, M0 is used if there are no signs of metastasis.

-The cancer has not expanded beyond the mucosa.
-(Tis, N0, M0).
+Cancer has not expanded beyond the mucosa.
+(This, N0, M0).

-At this stage, the disease has grown beyond the mucosa, but has not spread beyond the small intestine to other sites or lymph nodes (for example: T1, N0, M0 or T2, N0, M0).
+The disease has grown beyond the mucosa but has not spread beyond the small intestine to other sites or lymph nodes (T1, N0, M0 or T2, N0, M0).

-There is no evidence of disease spread to lymph nodes or distant sites (example: T3, N0, M0).
+There is no evidence of disease spread to lymph nodes or distant sites (T3, N0, M0).

 In stage III intestinal cancer, the disease has metastasized to nearby lymph nodes.
 The tumor can be any size (T1 to T4).

-The cancer may or may not have reached nearby organs.
-Distant sites such as the lung or liver are not affected (example: T1, N1, M0).
+Cancer may or may not have reached nearby organs.
+Distant sites such as the lung or liver are not affected (T1, N1, M0).

-The cancer can be any size and has spread throughout the body to distant sites such as the liver, lung or lining of the abdominal cavity (for example: any T, any N, M1).
+Cancer can be any size and has spread throughout the body to distant sites such as the liver, lung, or lining of the abdominal cavity (for example, any T, any N, M1).